patractlabs/elara/README.md

 - Support 10,000 developers, each developer account can establish 20 DApp projects, and each DApp project can use 1M daily access service

 ## Current Development Progress
- At present, we have completed the 0.1 version development, you can view the online [demo](https://elara.patract.io/demo)
+ At present, we have completed the 0.1 version development, you can view the online [Elara Dashboard](https://elara.patract.io/dashboard)

 ## How To Use
 1. Environment